Augmented-teacheR/game_ed/README.md

 # Idea:

-The Augmented TeacheR is an app that allows users to interact with the subject through expirements that are done in real-time and supports multi-users.
+The Augmented TeacheR is an app that allows users to interact with the subject through expirements that are done in real-time and supports multi-users utilizing Augmented Reality.

 # Flow: